Strategic Policy Division

 12.3.2 The Centre for Applied Learning (CAL) currently provides three appraisal training courses for Northern Ireland civil servants, which are led by experienced DoF economists:

-- Developing a Business Case for Large Expenditure Decisions (£1m+) is a more in-depth 2-day course which works though the 10 steps of economic appraisal using a case study to illuminate some of the practical components of developing business cases and economic appraisals for relatively large expenditure proposals i.e. those costing over £1m in total.
+This is a more in-depth two-day course which works though the 10 steps of economic appraisal using a case study to illuminate some of the practical components of developing business cases and economic appraisals for relatively large expenditure proposals; that is, those costing over £1m in total.
 This course is designed for personnel wishing to develop a practical working knowledge of the key steps in developing a business case or economic appraisal.
 It is suitable for those who are becoming practically involved in the preparation of business cases for large expenditures or who want a comparatively detailed knowledge for review purposes.
-NB It is not necessary to attend the ½ day introductory course prior to attending this course.
+It is not necessary to attend the half-day introductory course prior to attending this course.

 12.3.3 Training in project and programme management skills is also available through CAL.
 For example, Practical Project Management (three days) focuses on the processes and key roles within project work and takes participants through the components and techniques of PRINCE2.
 (The PRINCE2 Foundation examination is not included in this event).

 12.3.4 Further details on the full suite of project and programme training courses offered by CAL, can be viewed in the training prospectus on the CAL intranet site.